The 23 Arsenal academy graduates playing elsewhere in major leagues

 The 23-year-old had unsuccessful stints at Fulham, Reading and Millwall but has been a revelation for Crystal Palace since moving across London from QPR in 2020.

 He scored four goals in 36 appearances last season and was reportedly set for an England call up, only to suffer a ruptured Achilles tendon during a training session.
+It’s been a long road back for the ridiculously entertaining winger, but he’s slowly but surely getting there.

 Despite being part of Arsenal’s FA Youth Cup-winning side in 2009, Ayling never made a competitive appearance for the club and was released a year later.